 Some national holidays commemorate important dates in the country's history.
-On May 17, Norwegians celebrate Constitution Day, or Syttende mai (Seventeenth of May), to commemorate the signing of the constitution in 1814 (see History and Myth and Political and Social Relations).
+On May 17, Norwegians celebrate Constitution Day, or Syttende mai (Seventeenth of May), to commemorate the signing of the Constitution in 1814 (see History and Myth and Political and Social Relations).
 Many Norwegians wear their bunader and celebrate with parades, flag-raising ceremonies, and marching bands.
 Children often participate in barnetoget ("the children's train," a parade), which has led many to call the holiday Children's Day.
-Celebrations typically also feature school marching bands, games, magic shows, and music, but barnetoget from the Oslo Castle balcony, participate in a citizen's parade after the children's event rifle shooting), ice hockey, cycling, handball, soccer, and Norway participates in numerous international competitions such as the Summer and Winter Olympics.
-World Aquatics Championships, World Powerboat Championship, and World Handball Championship, where the Norwegian women's team won three gold medals in 1999, 2011, and 2015.
-In recent vears.
-Norway has dominated the Winter Olympics, which the country has hosted twice (in 1952 and 1994).
-It also won more total and gold medals than any other country in 2018 and 2022.
-Notable athletes are Ole Einar Biørndalen, who many consider the greatest biathlete of all time, having won eight Olympic gold medals and six World Cups, and Jakob Ingebrigtsen, a middleand long-distance runner, who won an Olympic gold medal in the 1500-m race in 2020 and currently holds the world record for the fastest indoor 1500-m.
-2000-m. and overall 2-mi race.
+Celebrations typically also feature school marching bands, games, magic shows, and music, but minimal military presence barnetoget from the Os participate in a citizen's parade after the children's event.